programminghistorian/jekyll/lessons/sonification.md

 #!/usr/bin/python

 from miditime.miditime import MIDITime
+# NOTE: this import works at least as of v1.1.3; for older versions or forks of miditime, you may need to use
+# from miditime.MIDITime import MIDITime

 # Instantiate the class with a tempo (120bpm is the default) and an output file destination.
 mymidi = MIDITime(120, 'myfile.mid')